xmos/fwk_voice/examples/bare-metal/pipeline_single_threaded/README.rst

 output of the AGC stage is the pipeline output which is written into a 2 channel output wav file.
 The AGC also takes the output of the VAD to adapt it's coefficients.

 The pipeline is run on a single thread.
+To run the pipeline on a single xcore-AI thread a minimum thread speed of 140MHz is recommended, for a typical pipeline configuration.

 The input file input.wav has a total of 4 channels and should have bit depth of 32b.
 Due to the microphone inputs being very low amplitude, 16b data would result in severe quantisation of the data.
 The first 2 channels in the 4 channel file are the mic inputs followed by 2 channels